I'm still in the process of rebuilding this blog about our trip to Antarctica in 2020. Please be patient and stay tuned.

 February 21 Heading further south to Discovery Hut

 Over a few days we visited the places on Ross Island where the expedition huts built over 100 years ago by Scott and Shackleton’s early expedition teams still stood.
 Amazing!
 We were fortunate to be able to land.
 A month ago, this same ship couldn’t get to some of the spots because of high seas and winds.
 Lucky us!
-All the while Mt Erebus loomed nearby quietly puffing out ‘steam’.
+All the while, Mt Erebus loomed nearby, quietly puffing out ‘steam’.
 The scenery was always spectacular!

-There was little wind and the temperature was a balmy -4C as we dropped anchor that morning to visit Discovery Hut; this hut had been built on Scott’s first expedition in 1902.
-We landed close to the huge US base, McMurdo Station, which houses over 1000 personnel, some all year round; we weren’t invited in but we did chat to a few guys out for a walk.
+There was little wind and the temperature was a balmy -4C as we dropped anchor that morning to visit Discovery Hut.
+This hut had been built on Scott’s first expedition in 1902.
+We landed close to the huge US base, McMurdo Station, which houses over 1000 personnel, some all year round.
+We weren’t invited in, but we did chat to a few guys out for a walk.

-It was another icy landing at Hut Point Peninsula, but we were getting quite adept at walking on ice - even in great clumping gumboots. |
+It was another icy landing at Hut Point Peninsula |

 A pile of seal blubber and bones used to make soup etc - yummy! |

-These are expedition biscuits.
+100-odd year old expedition biscuits.
 Hard as wood but sufficient for a meal with a hunk of cheese. |

-A colony of Adele penguins |
+A colony of Adele Penguins |

 Communications station perched high on a ridge behind the US McMurdo Station. |